thegetty/bronze-guidelines/content/vocabulary/coating.md

 {% backmatter %}

-Note: Not to be confused with {% def "corrosion" %} products or mineral compounds bonded to the metal surface, which fall under {% def "patine" "patines" %}.
+Note: Not to be confused with {% def "corrosion" %} products or mineral compounds bonded to the metal surface, which fall under {% def "patine" "patina" %}.
 Though metals are also used to coat surfaces, they are referred to here as {% def "metal plating" "plating" %}.

 {% endbackmatter %}